 Material ConneXion lists material certifications in the extended descriptions in our online database.
 We also use sustainability icons in our libraries to note when materials are recyclable and/or made of recycled materials.

-MCX: Do you think that there products that are better suited for use of recycled materials?
+Do you think there are products that are better suited for use of recycled materials?
 Are there some products that you think you genuinely cannot use recycled materials for?

 SH: There are levels of complexity.